timohuennebeck/timohuennebeck/README.md

 <br />

-## ALIA - Internal Social Media For Companies
+## ALIA - Enterprise Collaboration Platform

 [Live Demo](https://alia-internal-social-media.herokuapp.com) | [Front End](https://github.com/timohuennebeck/alia) | [Back End](https://github.com/timohuennebeck/alia-api) | [Figma](https://www.figma.com/file/VcHAeAbxy9oBoIYdIIOwVm/Alia-Internal-Social-Media?node-id=0%3A1&t=HYBsyJciyzeT7IhY-0)

 Moving from a traditional to a `remote working environment` can be `frustrating`, but it doesn't have to be!

-Alia's internal social media platform offers employees an opportunity to `find a balance in their life` through a sense of community and collaboration both `on and off the clock`.
+Alia's `enterprise collaboration platform` offers employees an opportunity to `find a balance in their life` through a sense of community and collaboration both `on and off the clock`.

 Find out how we are making remote work feel like `being in the same room`! 🌻